-We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
+We conducted our audit in accordance with Dutch law, including the Dutch Standards of Auditing.
 Our responsibilities under those standards are further described in the 'Our responsibilities for the audit of the financial statements' section of our report.

-We are independent of Rainforest Alliance B.V. in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten ("ViO", Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
-Furthermore we have complied with the Verordening gedrags- en beroepsregels accountants ("VGBA", Dutch Code of Ethics).
+We are independent of Stichting Rainforest Alliance in accordance with the Wet toezicht accountantsorganisaties (Wta, Audit firms supervision act), the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+Furthermore we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).